-The #COVID19 pandemic continues to show gaps in predicting disasters.
-Though I wouldn’t advise using a crystal ball, businesses and organizations need some methodology or framework to prepare for a disaster, the future, and the evolution of ‘business as usual.’
+The #COVID19 pandemic highlighted significant gaps businesses face in predicting disasters.
+Though we wouldn’t advise using a crystal ball, businesses and organizations need some methodology or framework to prepare for a disaster, the future, and the evolution of ‘business as usual.’

 In 17 years partnering with clients, ICAP uses FIVE basic principles to guide disaster recovery.
 If you’re developing a Disaster Recovery plan or considering it, below are some helpful questions to ask yourselves while implementing the principles:

 What are the foreseeable and unforeseeable disasters?

 What are the biggest priorities?
 What’s urgent, not as urgent, or in a couple days or more?

 How much downtime of each system can be handled?

 What are your objectives?
 Where will you store the physical plan if all electronic documents are unavailable?

 After a system inventory, when can you practice an event?